hexdoc-dev/hexdoc-mod-template/README.md

 ### Next steps

-* Read through the files added by the template.
-If you use VSCode, consider installing the recommended extensions for auto-formatting, linting, and type checking.
+* Read through the files added by the template - make sure you know what you just added to your repo!
+* If you use VSCode, consider installing the recommended extensions for auto-formatting, linting, and type checking.
 * For hexdoc examples, take a look at these projects:
   * [hexdoc-hexcasting](https://github.com/object-Object/HexMod)
   * [hexdoc-hexgloop](https://github.com/SamsTheNerd/HexGloop).